pixsil/vueform/README.md

 vueForm.sendJsonFormData = true;
 ```

-The middleware inside this repo can handle the translation bback to a normal request.
+The middleware inside this repository can handle the translation back to a normal request.

 ```php
 \App\Http\Middleware\ParseFormData::class,